 Although volume of work is an important variable to control to avoid overkill, we can’t completely neglect training at all.
 Let’s be realistic.
 Do you really think that training all summer will yield results for next spring’s playoffs if the athlete doesn’t train during the season?
 It kills us as coaches to watch athletes work so hard during the off-season to then go all in-season without lifting a single thing.
 All their plates have crashed to the floor.

 It’s imperative that athletes incorporate some form of maintenance strength training program throughout the in-season in order to continue to have the physical capacity to perform.
 Something as simple as training only twice per week has demonstrated sustained gains for many of our athletes while allowing them sufficient recovery time from high volumes of practice.
 Heck, even a single lift per week can sustain some performance gains.
+What’s most important is the ability to be CONSISTENT with training.
+Countless missed or rescheduled training days leads to less than optimal results, something we do not settle for.
 Parents, strength training can be one of the most crucial supplements to your child’s sport season.
 As professionals, we adjust the training volumes to work around and with sport practices.
 You just need to find the right professional.

 5) My Child Is Too Young To Lift

 Can your child comprehend basic instructions?
 Then no, they’re not too young to start an appropriate strength program.
 We’ve already debunked the myth that lifting weights stunts growth (read our article Too Young Too Lift).
 Now, we hear parents concerned that their child should be doing ladder drills or core work until old enough to train.
 Problem is, every child has a different training age based on maturation rate.
 The easiest way to tell if your child is ready to train is to observe how they listen in sport practice.
 If they can comprehend instructions, they can be coached.